 |Q:||As an employer, do I need to budget for employment taxes?|

 Good News!
-The employer tax obligation can be largely, if not completely, offset by tax breaks.
+The employer tax obligation can be largely, if not completely, offset by IRS tax deductions for Child and Dependent Care Expenses.
 Depending on the amount of the annual wages, some families even come out ahead after the tax breaks.
-To calculate your employer costs, visit the free payroll tax calculator at Breedlove & Associates or call them at 1-888-273-3356 to receive a free consultation courtesy of GreatAupair.
+To calculate your employer costs, visit the free payroll tax calculator at Breedlove & Associates or call them at 1-888-273-3356 to receive a free consultation courtesy of GreatAuPair.

-Note: Household employers of au pairs are usually exempt from employer taxes.
+Note: Household employers of au pairs may be exempt from employer taxes.
+Check with your accountant.

 |Q:||Do I have to pay overtime?|